The Steinberg representation is irreducible: Unipotent groups and positive actions

 \subsection{Generalities about unipotent groups}

-We will use the definition of unipotence in \cite[IV.2.2.1]{DemazureGabriel}.
-This definition ensures that if $\ok$ is an algebraic closure of $k$, then a smooth connected group $\bU$ is unipotent if and only if its base change $\bU_{\ok}$ is \cite[IV.2.2.6]{DemazureGabriel}.
-A smooth connected unipotent group $\bU$ over $k$ is {\em split} if there exists a central series
+Recall \cite[IV.2.2.1]{DemazureGabriel} that a {\em unipotent group} is an algebraic group such that every non-trivial closed subgroup admits a non-trivial homomorphism to the additive group $\bbG_a$; equivalently \cite[IV.2.2.5]{DemazureGabriel}, there exists an embedding into the group of strictly upper triangular matrices in $\GL_n$ for some $n$.
+If $\ok$ is an algebraic closure of $k$, then an algebraic group $\bU$ is unipotent if and only if its base change $\bU_{\ok}$ is \cite[IV.2.2.6]{DemazureGabriel}.
+A unipotent group $\bU$ is {\em split} if there exists a central series

 where the $\bU_i$ are closed subgroups such that $\bU_i/\bU_{i+1} \cong \bbG_a$ for $1 \leq i \leq n$.
 If $k$ is algebraically closed, then all smooth connected unipotent groups over $k$ are split \cite[IV.4.3.4, IV.4.3.14]{DemazureGabriel}.
 From this, we deduce the following: